brunoramux/brunoramux/README.md

 - 🔭 I’m currently working at Banco do Brasil

-- 🌱 I’m currently learning Machine Learning with PyTorch.
+- 🌱 I’m currently learning Machine Learning with Scikit-learn and PyTorch.

 <br><br>